Dobrinka Tabakova

 composer

 Born in a Bulgarian-Russian family in Plovdiv in 1984, Peter Kerkelov studied at the Academy of Music, Dance and Fine Arts in his native city, where he obtained a Bachelor’s degree in classical guitar in the class of Milena and Valentin Vulchevi, and a Master’s degree in composition in the class of Prof. Dimitar Tapkoff.
-He subsequently completed a Master’s degree in composition at the Royal Conservatory – The Hague (The Netherlands), where he studied with Martijn Padding and Guus Janssen, and a PhD degree in ethnomusicology at the Bulgarian Academy of Sciences.
-He also specialized in composition with Prof. Dan Dediu at the National University of Music in Bucharest, Romania, and has taken part in masterclasses with composers Louis Andriessen (The Netherlands), David Lang (USA), and Kaija Saariaho (Finland).
+He subsequently completed a Master’s degree in composition at the Royal Conservatory in the Hague (Netherlands), where he studied with Martijn Padding and Guus Janssen, and a PhD degree in ethnomusicology at the Bulgarian Academy of Sciences.
+He also specialized in composition with Prof. Dan Dediu at the National University of Music in Bucharest (Romania), and has taken part in masterclasses with composers Louis Andriessen (Netherlands), David Lang (USA), and Kaija Saariaho (Finland).

 Kerkelov’s music has an ascetic sincerity and directness that transcend the notion of composition as playground, aiming at the field of philosophy and borrowing from other art forms.

-His music has been performed in Bulgaria, the Netherlands, Germany, Austria, Russia, Ukraine, Armenia, and the USA, in venues such as Konzerthaus Wien, Gaudeamus Music Week, BOZAR Brussels, and Teatro Massimo, Palermo, among others, and by groups and artists such as the Asko/Schoenberg Ensemble (The Netherlands), Bang on a Can All-Stars (USA), Ensemble PHACE (Austria), Musica Nova Sofia Ensemble (Bulgaria), Sofia Soloists (Bulgaria), Ruysdael Kwartet (The Netherlands), Antonii Baryshevskyi (Ukraine), and Hayk Melikyan (Armenia).
+His music has been performed in Bulgaria, the Netherlands, Germany, Austria, Russia, Ukraine, Armenia, and the USA, in venues such as Konzerthaus Wien, Gaudeamus Music Week, BOZAR Brussels, and Teatro Massimo, Palermo, and by groups and artists such as the Asko/Schoenberg Ensemble (Netherlands), Bang on a Can All-Stars (USA), Ensemble PHACE (Austria), Musica Nova Sofia Ensemble (Bulgaria), Sofia Soloists (Bulgaria), Ruysdael Kwartet (Netherlands), Antonii Baryshevskyi (Ukraine), and Hayk Melikyan (Armenia).

-Kerkelov has been commissioned to create work by the Trio Imàge (Berlin), the CRUSH Ensemble (Germany), the ppIANISSIMO Festival (Bulgaria), the Orchestre Philharmonique de Radio France, the Dutch Chamber Music Society, and the Royal Conservatory – The Hague.
-He has also had a fruitful collaboration with the Bulgarian National Radio, where he has recorded Time Etudes with the BNR Orchestra and Choir, with Israeli soprano Reut Rivka Shabi, conducted by Dragomir Yossifov; Attempt at Screaming with the Musica Nova Sofia Ensemble, also under Dragomir Yossifov; and Two Symphonies and Postumus with the FROSCH string quartet.
+Kerkelov has been commissioned to create work by the Trio Imàge (Berlin), the CRUSH Ensemble (Germany), the ppIANISSIMO Festival (Bulgaria), the Orchestre Philharmonique de Radio France, the Dutch Chamber Music Society, and the Royal Conservatory in the Hague.
+He has also had a fruitful collaboration with the Bulgarian National Radio, where he has recorded Time Etudes with the BNR Orchestra and Choir conducted by Dragomir Yossifov, with Israeli soprano Reut Rivka Shabi; Attempt at Screaming with the Musica Nova Sofia Ensemble, also under Dragomir Yossifov; and Two Symphonies and Postumus with the FROSCH string quartet.

-Currently, Kerkelov is Senior Research Assistant in Ethnomusicology at the Institute of Art Studies at the Bulgarian Academy of Sciences, and Assistant Professor in Orchestration at the National Music Adademy.
+Currently, Kerkelov is a Senior Research Assistant in Ethnomusicology at the Institute of Art Studies at the Bulgarian Academy of Sciences, and Assistant Professor in Orchestration at the Prof. Pancho Vladigerov National Music Adademy in Sofia.
 He is represented exclusively by the Dutch contemporary music publisher DONEMUS.

 Lora Al-Ahmad